Landlord Tips & Tricks

 10. Health and Safety Violations

-Tenants who create health or safety hazards can also be evicted.
+Tenants who create health or safety hazards may also be evicted.
 This could include hoarding behaviors that pose a fire risk, or keeping hazardous materials on the property.
 In such cases, the eviction notice should clearly describe the health or safety violation and the need for immediate action to remedy the situation or face eviction proceedings.

 Reasons Landlords Cannot Evict Tenants in Florida